 Have you tried this recipe, or have a question?
 Join the community discussion in the comments.

 Chop one small onion.

-Start browning meat over medium-high heat in a large pan.
-I used a 12 inch cast iron chicken fryer.
-Add the chopped onion.
+Start browning meat over medium-high heat in a large pan—non-stick preferred.

-Add spices, two teaspoon chili powder, one teaspoon garlic powder, ½ teaspoon cumin, ½ teaspoon salt and ½ teaspoon pepper.
+Add 2 teaspoons chili powder, 1 teaspoon garlic powder, ½ teaspoon ground cumin, ½ teaspoon salt, and ½ teaspoon pepper.

-After the meat is browned and onion translucent, drain fat.
+After the meat is browned and the onion translucent, drain the fat.

-Add 2 ½ cup milk along with a 14 oz can of diced tomatoes drained or a can of Rotel undrained.
-Bring to a boil, add two cups of uncooked dry pasta.
+Add a 14 oz can of diced tomatoes drained or a can of Rotel undrained.
+Stir in 2 ½ cup milk, bring to a boil, and add two cups of uncooked dry pasta.

 Lower to simmer and cover.
 Cook until pasta is tender.
 This will vary by pasta type but will generally be 12-15 minutes.

 Remove from heat and add 2 cups of cheese of your choice.
 Mix well and serve.